joshhalley/LTRENT-2527-CLEUR-2023/Task 2 Swagger/Task2.md

 ![postman](/images/sw6.png)

-Click Try it out > In the request body modify the name to “ciscolive” changing the feature from read & write to false as needed as to steer your role based access control capabilities (RBAC) and click to execute.
+Click Try it out > In the request body modify the name to “ciscoliveams” changing the feature from read & write to false as needed as to steer your role based access control capabilities (RBAC) and click to execute.

 ![postman](/images/sw7.png)